neicnordic/ahm17.neic.nordforsk.org/README.md

 ## Contributions are welcome

-- Please contribute improvements in structure, text, and styling
+Please contribute improvements in structure, text, and styling.

 ## How to serve this page locally